 In the study of equestrian arts and the science of yoga, I have found more similarities than I could have imagined.
 After having grown up on horseback, then finding yoga when horses were no longer a part my life, I now find a union of this art and science to be natural and intuitive.
 Consider alignment, for instance.
 It is virtually the same in Sukhasana as in sitting in a saddle: rooted through the seat bones, spine tall, shoulders back and down, chin parallel with the earth.
 The more subtle elements of a yoga practice–the breath, quieting the body, centering the mind–are equally applicable and in fact instrumental in achieving a focused, unified ride with an equine partner.
 As I began teaching Horseback Yoga in the foothills of Pikes Peak, Colorado, my perceived limitations floated away on nearly every exhale–my riders were able to do virtually anything they set their minds to.

 I currently offer Horseback Yoga classes at Double S Quarter Horses.
-The most recent workshop took place on February 23-24, 2013 at Horse Harmonics: Alchemy of Attunement.
 Please contact me if you are interested in setting up a Horseback Yoga Workshop.

 HOW HORSEBACK YOGA WORKS

 Here I will offer a simplified step-by-step outline to paint a picture of one shape Horseback Yoga can take.
 This is by no means meant as an instructional piece.
 Practitioners and riders should seek the guidance of a professional before attempting these exercises on their own.